mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 ## Custom column types

-You can extend the native column types with your own columns types by simply spreading.
+You can extend the native column types with your own by simply spreading the necessary properties.

-The demo below defines a new column type: `usdPrice`, it extends the native `number` column type.
+The demo below defines a new column type: `usdPrice` that extends the native `number` column type.

 ```jsx
 const usdPrice: ColTypeDef = {